google/flax/docs/guides/batch_norm.rst

 ============================

-In this guide, you will learn how to apply `batch normalization <https://arxiv.org/abs/1502.03167>`__ using
+In this guide, you will learn how to apply `batch normalization <https://arxiv.org/abs/1502.03167>`__ using :meth:`flax.linen.BatchNorm <flax.linen.BatchNorm>`.
-:meth:`flax.linen.BatchNorm <flax.linen.BatchNorm>`.

 Batch normalization is a regularization technique used to speed up training and improve convergence.
 During training, it computes running averages over feature dimensions.
 This adds a new form of non-differentiable state that must be handled appropriately.

-Throughout the guide, you're given code examples with and without Flax ``BatchNorm``.
+Throughout the guide, you will be able to compare code examples with and without Flax ``BatchNorm``.

 .. testsetup::